jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/intro.md

 ## Prerequisite Skills

-For this step, it is expected you have finished the theorical part for this module.
+For this step, it is expected you have finished the theorical part for this module that you can study ***here***.
 Alongside that, will be welcome a basic knowledge of IT terminology/concepts, programming language skills, familiarity with basic shell commands.